auralix/alx-202-af-10-1-auralix-c-lib/Wiki/Mcu/McuLpc/McuLpc55S6x/alxWiki_alxTrace_McuLpc55S6x.md

 ## General
 - Every USART instance uses FLEXCOMM with the same address and ID meaning USART0 has the same address and ID as FLEXCOMM0, USART1 has the same address and ID as FLEXCOMM1,...
 - MainClk is used for FlexComm
+- FreeRtos is implemented for this module
+	- In order use it, define "ALX_FREE_RTOS" has to be enabled in "alxConfig.h"
 - __USART_Init()__ function handles everything for FlexComm perihp
 - BaudRate is configurable
 - Other hardcoded settings: